thanos-io/thanos/docs/components/rule.md

       --alert.query-url=ALERT.QUERY-URL
                                  The external Thanos Query URL that would be set in all alerts 'Source' field
+      --alert.label-drop=ALERT.LABEL-DROP ...
+                                 Labels by name to drop before sending to alertmanager.
+This allows alert to be
+                                 deduplicated on replica label (repeated).
+                                 Similar Prometheus alert relabelling
       --objstore.config-file=<bucket.config-yaml-path>
                                  Path to YAML file that contains object store configuration.